 Facebook - Yeah the good ol' cliche one - but honestly, there's not a platform as big or wide as Facebook, and there are so many good options for groups out there.
 Searching up "networking" in the search box, and adding a few key fields of interest and you'll be chatting and increasing your social circle in no time.

-The age old saying of "It's not what you know, it's who you know" is so, so true.
+To once again revisit that age-old saying, "It's not what you know, it's who you know" is so, so true.
 Statistics show that nearly 80% of job opportunities are never advertised.
 Even if you're not looking for a new job, expanding your base of people that may assist to provide you opportunities in the future (or, you could help them!
 It goes both ways!) - it's something that I'd encourage everyone to be mindful of.

 What's your favourite way to reach out and meet other professionals?
 Have a favourite group on Facebook?
 Let me know in the comments below!